yoonjin67/yoonjin67/README.md

 - 👀 I’m interested in Desktop App Programming, Low-level-to-Userspace interaction(simple), Go language package development(Tcl/Tk 9.0)
 - 🌱 I’m currently learning Java, C#
 ### - 💞️ I’m looking to collaborate with Moral basis, I don't like to be rude each other.
-- 📫 How to reach me: By Mail, n7o3bangz@mozmail.com.
+- 📫 How to reach me: gg582@naver.com or gzblues61@gmail.com
 - 😄 Pronouns: He/His.
-BUT When I get lower I don't go like MEN'S DO-List.
-I am weak, so not so masculine.
+But not so masculine...
 - Where I become human: Daegu, Gyeongsang Province.
 In Joseon Kingdom, it was formerly Left-Gyeongsang Province.
 - ⚡ Fun fact: I am ignorant guy.
 I could not understand modern philosophy.
 Understanding modernized justification is hard!